uanaantonia/Liniar-Regression/README.md

 # Liniar-Regression
-Basic liniar regresion algorithm writen in python, with matplotlib graphing

-Generates a line of best fit from a list of points in data.csv
+Basic liniar regresion algorithm writen in python, with matplotlib graphing This program generates a line of best fit from a list of points provided in tips.csv.